zergu/DataGenerator/README.md

 	means that about 75% of all records will have random phone number generated.

 *	**prefix** and **suffix** - use another value generator to add append or prepend to current value.
 Prefixes and suffixes can be nested and work only with values castable to string.
-Example:
+Example: `street: { type: entity, from: ger_names,
-	`street: { type: entity, from: german_names, suffix: { type: fixed, value: 'straße ', suffix: { type: number, min: 1, max: 99 } } }`
+	suffix: { type: fixed, value: 'straße ', suffix: { type: number, max: 99 } } }`

 Imagining the future
 --------------------